Last Updated on June 24, 2025 by George Pavlopoulos

 Part III: The Belvedere Torsos

-During this period, several smaller plaster models were also created, and the whole process was documented in black and white photos.
+During this period, several smaller plaster models were also created, and the entire process was documented in black-and-white photographs.
 Many of these plaster casts are part of the exhibition at Draiflessen Collection, together with several photos by Christa Koppermann documenting the Belvedere Torsos as the pensive Ajax.

 Part IV: Cork Models

 The emergence of traveling in the 18th century reshaped ancient cultural sites and how we perceive them.
-Some of these places became popular destinations for travelers, and they soon inspired artists.
+Some of these places became popular destinations for travelers, inspiring artists in the process.
 It was in Italy that cork became the material for creating architectural models.

 Part V: Copies of paintings